-To be really prepared for the exam, you should not only know and understand the Core Reading but also be aware of what the examiners will expect.
+To be really prepared for the exam, you should not only be fully familiar with and understand the Core Reading but also be aware of what the examiners will expect.
 Your revision programme should include plenty of question practice so that you are aware of the typical style, content and marking structure of exam questions.
 You should attempt as many past exam questions as you can.